Winvoker/MachineLearning/README.md

 # MachineLearning

 Hello , I am Batuhan.
-In this repository you can find my machine learning codes and projects.
+In this repository you can find codes that i wrote when i was learning machine learning.

 ## Python